 So you’ve had your interview, and you think it went pretty well.
-That’s great.
-But your work isn’t done: you’ll need to take the initiative to follow up after your interview.
-It’s an important step to show hiring managers that you’re still interested, understand the company’s needs, and hopefully, close the deal.
-Below are some expert suggestions for timing your follow-up communications.
+That’s great!
+But your work isn’t done.
+You’ll need to take the initiative to follow up after your interview.
+It’s an important step to show a hiring manager that you’re still interested, understand the company’s needs, and hopefully, close the deal.
+Below are some suggestions for timing your follow-up communications.

 Your interview was a nerve-rattling endeavor with impossibly high stakes…But you survived!
 Here’s what to do next.